310mc/https-310mc.github.io-tl/source/_posts/feature_scout/at_your_service_master.md

 {% bubble Tori yare %}
 You’re <em>so</em> energetic, this early in the morning…

-Yup, I don’t feel like falling back asleep at all.
+Yup, I don’t feel like falling back to sleep at all.
 {% endbubble %}

 {% bubble Tori %}